brianguenter/Julia-Programming-Workflow/Workflow.md

 You should perform the environment setup steps in the order they appear in this document.
 Some functionality will not work if you change this order.

+# Set up your environment
 ## Get an account on Julia Discourse
 Don't skip this step in your eagerness to begin programming.
-Sooner or later, most likely sooner, you will hit a problem this guide won't help you fix.
+Eventually you will hit a problem this guide won't help you fix.
 When this happens Julia Discourse is the place to go for answers.

 Whether you are a beginner or an expert you should get an account on the Julia [discourse](https://discourse.julialang.org/) forum.
 The Julia community is friendly and helpful and you are likely to get an answer to your question within 24 hours.
 Read [this](https://discourse.julialang.org/t/please-read-make-it-easier-to-help-you/14757) before posting.